kachristensen/Current-Dnd-Campaigns/Session Notes/11 - Title - Date.md

 			- He gave us a map of the area.
 - Dominium Encampment
 	- Rem, Ria, and Lewis approached.
 Valindra and I hid in the bushes.
+- META:
 	- Guy in heavy metal armor, Lord Aaron Von Krieger, member of the cathars.
 Has like a bubble head with liquid in it to keep him moist, also inflicted with secomortis plague.
 Rem knows him.
+		- Rem, Ria, and Lewis entered his tent.
+Rem told him he was trying to avoid cutting a bloody swathe across the area, trying to negotiate a release for the ransom.
+		- A couple of the prisoners are already dead, but 2 of them are still alive.
+			- One of them is Doctor Jonas Heisner who has developed a cure for secomortis plague.
+Aaron can't let him go without more info.
+Not sure if he's telling the truth.
+			- Rem offered to interrogate him with Zone of Truth.